 DONOR PROGRAMME / PROJECT SUPPORT IN THE AGRICULTURE SECTOR Budget: CHF 605,000.
 Duration: May 2009 - December 2012 Further assistance is being identified in Integrated Pest Management (IPM) support to introduce EU standards.
 Interest also in Sanitary & Phyto-sanitary Measures (SPS) for meeting WTO accession requirements.
-Development of South East European Network for Plant Genetic Sweden Resources (SEED Net).
-Budget EUR 0.25 mill.
-Project started in 2004 Sweden and ended in December 2011.
+Sweden Development of South East European Network for Plant Genetic Resources (SEED Net).Budget EUR 0.25 mill.
+Project started in 2004 and ended in December 2011.
 Topola-Pilot Development of agriculture and rural development in municipality Topola, 2002 Support to Milk production in Serbia - phase 1 (2003) project phase 2 (2006).
-USAID "Support sustainable development of dairy sector in Šumadija" Budget: RSD 6.65 mill.
+USA USAID "Support sustainable development of dairy sector in Šumadija" Budget: RSD 6.65 mill.
 Aug 2010 - Aug 11.
 USAID's 'Agribusiness Project' 2007-12.
 A five-year economic development project aimed at increasing the competitiveness of Serbia's agribusiness industry.
-The project worked in six agricultural sub- sectors: (1) soft fruit; (2) dairy products; (3) herbs & mushrooms; (4) livestock & meat; (5) tree fruit; (6) vegetables.
-Two main components: Increasing Efficiency & Competitiveness and Improving the Enabling Environment for Serbian Agribusinesses.
+The project worked in six agricultural subsectors: (1) soft fruit; (2) dairy products; (3) herbs &amp; mushrooms; (4) livestock &amp; meat; (5) tree fruit; (6) vegetables.
+Two main components: Increasing Efficiency &amp; Competitiveness and Improving the Enabling Environment for Serbian Agribusinesses.
 The project also has implemented a \$3 million matching grant Programme for agribusinesses.
-USAID is now working on a Country Development & Co-operation USA Strategy for 2012-17 focusing on competitive markets and economic development through G2G partnerships; no specific agricultural assistance is planned.
+USAID is now working on a Country Development &amp; Co-operation Strategy for 2012-17 focusing on competitive markets and economic development through G2G partnerships; no specific agricultural assistance is planned.
 USDA under its agreement with Government of Serbia has been supporting the agriculture sector since 2001 with technical assistance.
-This currently includes: • Addressing barriers to trade in animal health; • Food safety working with Veterinary Directorate and on inspection services; • Building capacities and skills in the existing network of accredited plant health laboratories; • Support to preparation of 2012 Census of Agriculture in Serbia; • Crop information services and improving of market analysis of agricultural products.
+This currently includes: Addressing barriers to trade in animal health; Food safety working with Veterinary Directorate and on inspection services; Building capacities and skills in the existing network of accredited plant health laboratories; Crop information services and improving of market analysis of

-DONOR PROGRAMME / PROJECT SUPPORT IN THE AGRICULTURE SECTOR SECTOR FAO Strengthening policies for agriculture and rural development in Southeast Europe to join the EU - a program of technical cooperation / 430.000 USD Assistance in development of planning and construction of forest infrastructure in Serbia / 260,000 USD Assistance for Western Balkan countries to improve compliance with international standards for aquatic animal health / 377.000 USD.
-Assistance in capacity development and support for organic farming in Serbia / 467,775 USD Improving food quality and safety standards in the meat industry of the Republic of Serbia.
-FAO/EBRD Support for more efficient marketing chain: development of quality schemes for products of plant origin.
-World Bank IBRD Serbian Transition Agriculture Reform Total project IBRD credit: US\$ 17mill including Global Environment Facility (GEF) grant.
-September 2008 to May 2013.
-The objective is to enhance the competitiveness of Serbian agriculture and amongst its interventions has supported: Strengthening the Payment Agency for delivering rural development investment grants and evaluating their impact; The capacity of agricultural producers and processors to make use of these funds; The training Programme for advisory service providers was expanded from 250 to 1,800 farm advisors since November 2011.
-Critical investments in community infrastructure in remote rural areas supported by GEF under the Project have been initiated and contribute to improved accessibility of rural tourism ventures.
-Danube River Enterprise Pollution Reduction Project, 9,000,000 EUR, 2005 UN Support for Establishment of Rural Development Networks in SEE Countries (TCP/RER/3302) (regional)85, 000 USD, 2011.
-Support to Development of a Programme for Plant Genetic Resources for Food and Agriculture (TCP/YUG/3203) 275,000 USD, 2010.
-Wood Energy for Sustainable Rural Development (TCP/YUG/3201) 350,000 USD, 2008.
+DONOR PROGRAMME / PROJECT SUPPORT IN THE AGRICULTURE SECTOR FAO Strengthening policies for agriculture and rural development in Southeast Europe to join the EU - a program of technical cooperation / 430.000 USDAssistance in development of planning and construction of forest infrastructure in Serbia / 260,000 USDAssistance for Western Balkan countries to improve compliance with international standards for aquatic animal health / 377.000 USD.
+Assistance in capacity development and support for organic farming in Serbia / 467,775 USD FAO/EBRD Improving food quality and safety standards in the meat industry of the Republic of Serbia.
+Support for more efficient marketing chain: development of quality schemes for products of plant origin.
+World Bank IBRD Serbian Transition Agriculture ReformTotal project IBRD credit: US\$ 17mill including Global EnvironmentFacility (GEF) grant.September 2008 to May 2013.The objective is to enhance the competitiveness of Serbian agricultureand amongst its interventions has supported:• Strengthening the Payment Agency for delivering rural developmentinvestment grants and evaluating their impact;• The capacity of agricultural producers and processors to make use ofthese funds;• The training Programme for advisory service providers was expandedfrom 250 to 1,800 farm advisors since November 2011.• Critical investments in community infrastructure in remote rural areassupported by GEF under the Project have been initiated and contributeto improved accessibility of rural tourism ventures.Danube River Enterprise Pollution Reduction Project, 9,000,000 EUR, 2005 UN Support for Establishment of Rural Development Networks in SEECountries (TCP/RER/3302) (regional)85, 000 USD, 2011.Support to Development of a Programme for Plant Genetic Resourcesfor Food and Agriculture (TCP/YUG/3203)275,000 USD, 2010.Wood Energy for Sustainable Rural Development (TCP/YUG/3201)350,000 USD, 2008.